 Keeping watch was another problem.
 One of the primary purposes of keeping watch is to avoid collision with other vessels.
 When I was not on deck, I might not notice the approach of another vessel.
-In a collision with a 18 knot freighter, my little boat would be annihilated.
+In a collision with an 18 knot freighter, my little boat would be annihilated.
 The first, most obvious solution was to install a RADAR reflector high up the mast.
-This would make my little sailboat much more visible on the freighters RADAR.
+This would make my sailboat much more visible on ship RADAR.
 They could see me and avoid hitting me.
 However, there is something disturbingly passive about that; just waiting and hoping they see me.

 I needed something more to help with collision avoidance, something that would notify me of a collision hazard so I could take some action.
 A small RADAR seemed like a good solution.
 Small RADARs with limited range are actually not all that expensive.
 They can be programmed to automatically alarm when a vessel approaches.
 The down side is that even small conventional RADARs are power hogs, and the boat has limited on-board power.
 I'd have to run the engine to charge batteries about every 4-6 hours to keep the RADAR running.
 Not really a good fit for my boat.
-However, a new generation of RADAR called a broadband RADAR are coming on the market.
-The Lowrance 4G draws as little as 1.4 amps when in operation.
+However, a new generation of low power broadband RADAR has appeared on the market.
+An example is the Lowrance 4G, which draws as little as 1.4 amps when in operation.
 I might be able to swing that.

 Another option was using an Automatic Identification System (AIS) receiver.
-By law, large vessels are required to operate AIS beacons.
-An AIS receiver on my boat could receive those signals and display the position, speed, and course of the on coming vessel.
+SOLAS vessels and vessels larger than 300 tons are required to operate AIS beacons.
+An AIS receiver on my boat could receive those signals and display the position, speed, and course of the oncoming vessel.
 Sort of like a poor-man's RADAR.
 What's more, I could program the chart plotter to sound an alarm, if the plotted course of the vessel indicated it would pass close to my boat.
 That would allow me to get up, assess the situation, and take evasive action.
-The only down side is that I might not see small boats because they are not required to transmit an AIS beacon.
-So, there was still a collision hazard, but at least it would be a fair fight between my small boat and the other small boat.
+The only down side is that I might not see smaller boats because they are not required to transmit an AIS beacon.
+So, there was still a collision hazard, but hopefully it would be a fair fight between my boat and the other boat.

 Heavy weather posed a problem due to the small size of my boat.
 For me, heavy weather basically boiled down to seas over 4 feet.
 There was a good chance I would encounter that somewhere along the route.
 I could heave-to in those conditions, but I wasn't really certain how safe that would be, if seas grew beyond 6 feet.
 I felt it would be better to get a sea anchor.
 I shopped around and eventually picked a 6 foot Fiorentino offshore anchor.
 I also considered getting a drogue, but at the time, couldn't really see a situation where I'd use it and I was coming up against budget limits.
 I could just drag warps, if conditions became difficult.
 Well, after my voyage, I've changed my mind.
 A drogue would have been very valuable.